WillCao68/twist-api/source/includes/v2/_integration_channel.md

 ## Channel Incoming webhook

-Sometimes a developer just want an **incoming webhook** URL to post via some script or external system without setting up a webserver and so on.
+Sometimes a developer just wants an **incoming webhook** URL to post via some script or external system without setting up a webserver and so on.
 It can be done via [OAuth integration](#oauth) by using the token provided or via channel or thread integration.